- Publications & Insights

 - Local counsel on acquisition of La Compagnie d’Exploitation des Services Auxiliaires Aériens S.A by HNA Aviation Group

 - Chambers and Partners consistently ranked Joyce in Band 3 for Corporate/ M&A for three consecutive years (2018 to 2020) and in Band 4 for the same category in 2015-2017 and again in 2021.
 Joyce was also ranked as in the Spotlight Table by Chambers and Partners for her work in Competition/ Antitrust for three consecutive years (2021- 2023).

-- IFLR1000’s Financial and Corporate Guide rated Joyce as a Highly Regarded Lawyer for her work in Capital Markets, Banking and M&A, particularly within the Real estate sector, for three consecutive years (2020 and 2022) and for three consecutive years prior to that, as a Rising Star (from 2016 to 2019).
+- IFLR1000’s Financial and Corporate Guide rated Joyce as a Highly Regarded Lawyer for her work in Capital Markets, Banking and M&A, particularly within the Real estate sector, for four consecutive years (2020 and 2023) and for three consecutive years prior to that, as a Rising Star (from 2016 to 2019).

 - Legal 500 2017 lists Joyce as a recommended lawyer for Competition.